 In a user-centric organization, every team member, regardless of their role, is encouraged to think about and empathize with the user.
 This collective focus on the user helps create a cohesive, consistent experience across all touchpoints, ultimately leading to higher customer satisfaction and loyalty.

-In summary, while user-centered design refers specifically to a design methodology that focuses on the needs and preferences of users during the design process, user-centric design is a more comprehensive approach that incorporates user needs and preferences into every aspect of an organization’s culture, strategy, and operations.
-Both approaches are valuable for creating digital products and experiences that resonate with users, but user-centric design represents a broader commitment to prioritizing user needs throughout the entire organization.
+While user-centered design refers specifically to a design methodology that focuses on the needs and preferences of users during the design process, user-centric design is a comprehensive approach that incorporates user needs and preferences into every aspect of an organization’s culture, strategy, and operations.
+Both techniques are valuable for creating digital products and experiences that resonate with users, but user-centric design represents a broader commitment to prioritizing user needs throughout the entire organization.

-At ArtVersion, we incorporate both user-centered and user-centric approaches in our processes to create the best possible digital experiences for our clients.
+At ArtVersion, we embrace both user-centered and broader user-centric approaches in our day-to-day work processes.

-By employing a user-centered design (UCD) methodology, ArtVersion ensures that user needs, preferences, and expectations are at the core of every design project.
+By employing a user-centered design (UCD) methodology, we ensure that user needs, preferences, and expectations are at the core of every design project.
 This involves conducting comprehensive research, creating user personas and journey maps, designing and prototyping solutions, and iteratively testing and refining the design based on user feedback.

 Incorporating both user-centered and user-centric approaches allows ArtVersion to create digital experiences that not only meet the immediate needs of the users but also align with the broader goals and values of the organization.
 This holistic approach to UI/UX design helps ArtVersion build lasting relationships with its clients and establish a reputation for delivering user-focused solutions that drive business success.